-These panel meters are super-easy to set up, saving you time and money.
+These panel meters are easy to set up, saving you time and money.

-They can be set to display 2,3,4,5 or 6 digits and have a wide range of plug-in options to give you useful control, recording and communications abilities.
+They can be set to display 2,3,4,5 or 6 digits and have a wide range of plug-in options to give you useful control, recording and communications functions.

-They accept most industrial sensors, so you to use one familiar range of products for many applications.
+They accept most industrial sensors, so you can use one familiar range of products for many applications.
 All are RoHS compliant.

 Mounting dimensions for our most popular digital panel meter - the INT4 series ..